Don't be a stranger, be in touch. - messyveganmama@gmail.com

 Print Recipe

-These Tofurkey cutlets are perfect for any holiday gathering with family and a gret weeknight dinner too, tender, moist and full of flavors!
+These Tofurkey cutlets are perfect for any holiday gathering with family and a gret weeknight dinner too, tender, moist and full of flavors.

 Course Dinner